seancheung/confige/README.md

 **$env**

-Get value from environment variables with an optional fallback value
+Get value from environment variables(first try env file, then process.env) with an optional fallback value

 * params: `string`|`[string, any]`
 * returns `any`